scape76/scape76/README.md

-Hello.
-I love creating stuff and learning new technologies.
-I am intrested in web development
+I am a self-taught web developer that loves building websites with Svelte and Next.js